grabmy/react-native-simple-tween/README.md

 # react-native-simple-tween

-Simple animation library based on setTimeout.
+Simple variables transition between 2 values based on setTimeout.

 This library will animate values (floats and hex colors) and call an update function to retrieve the modified values.